levoai/docs/docs/api-observability/install-guide/install-levo-for-macos.md

 Setting these environment variables is optional and can be set according to your specific requirements before deploying the Sensor-Satellite setup.

+## List of supported log parsers
+- Nginx
+- Apache
+- Azure API Gateway

+### Note
+- Make sure logs directories are structured as per the supported log parsers.
+- The logs directory should be mounted to the `/mnt/levo/logs` directory in the container.
+  - Nginx logs should be mounted to `/mnt/levo/logs/nginx`.
+  - Apache logs should be mounted to `/mnt/levo/logs/apache`.
+  - Azure API Gateway logs should be mounted to `/mnt/levo/logs/azure`.